Dry eyes

 • A dry or warm ambient air (air conditioning, heating)

-• A change in hormones
+• A change in hormone balance

 • Systemic diseases or a thyroid disorder